The Astral Library

 Satan / Devil

-Reinterpreted here as the personified symbol of the ego’s thought‑system of fear, attack, and death.
+The personified symbol of the ego’s thought‑system of fear, attack, and death.
 “Prince of this world” points to the rule of ego perception, not an independent power rivaling God.
+“The adversary”.

 Anti‑Christ

 Any mindset that denies the Christ‑Self and clings to separation, guilt, and fear.
-In this reading, humanity as a whole participates in anti‑Christ whenever it refuses to live as Christ.
+Humanity as a whole participates in anti‑Christ whenever it refuses to live as Christ.

 III.
 Mis‑Creation, Temptation, and the Ego’s Program